 Wildlife in the Essex region are among the rarest and most biodiverse in Canada.
 The Place for Life is home to more than 240 federally or provincially rare species of plants or animals.
-Exceptional wildlife spectacles the spring bird migration through Point Pelee National Park and Hillman Marsh Conservation Areas, the endangered herptiles (reptiles and amphibians) of Pelee Island, the fall raptor migration through Holiday Beach, the largest heronries in the province on the islands in Lake Erie, and the fall gatherings of butterflies.
+We are home to exceptional wildlife spectacles that include: the spring bird migration through Point Pelee National Park and Hillman Marsh Conservation Areas, the endangered herptiles (reptiles and amphibians) of Pelee Island, the fall raptor migration through Holiday Beach, Ontario’s largest heronries (heron nesting grounds) located on the islands of Lake Erie, and the fall gatherings of butterflies.
 ERCA’s wide variety of conservation programs help protect and provide habitat for these species.

-Available from the ERCA office, are plans for nest boxes for Eastern Bluebirds, Wood Ducks, Kestrels, Screech Owls, Purple Martins, and Bats.
+Nest box plans for Eastern Bluebirds, Wood Ducks, Kestrels, Screech Owls, Purple Martins, and Bats are available from the ERCA office.

 Wildlife Damage Control